Oscar Whisky: 2011/2012 National Hunt season

-On his first appearance of the 2011/2012 National Hunt season, Oscar Whisky was made 5/6 favourite for the Grade II Ascot Hurdle in November, but fell heavily when challenging Overturn for the lead at the last obstacle.
-In December he was again made odds-on favourite when he contested the Grade II Relkeel Hurdle at Cheltenham.
-He raced in third place before moving up to take the lead after the penultimate hurdle and won by one and three quarter lengths from Get Me Out of Here.
+On his first appearance of the 2011/2012 National Hunt season, Oscar Whisky was made 5/6 favourite for the Grade II Ascot Hurdle in November but fell heavily when challenging Overturn for the lead at the last obstacle.
+In December, he was again made odds-on favourite when he contested the Grade II Relkeel Hurdle at Cheltenham.
+He raced in third place before moving up to take the lead after the penultimate hurdle and won by one and three-quarter lengths from Get Me Out of Here.
 After the race Henderson said "He jumped beautifully all the way, he got racing quite early – I know Barry wanted to hold on a bit longer but I suspect they didn't go a great gallop early.
 He was racing two out and he's quickened up nicely.
 That is a good trip for him".
 On 1 January, over the same course and distance he won again, beating his three opponents "very easily" at odds of 4/6.
 In his final preparation race for the Cheltenham Festival Oscar Whisky contested a two-mile flat race on the synthetic Polytrack surface at Kempton Park Racecourse.
 The race was run on National Hunt rules and he won very easily from six opponents at odds of 1/16.

 On 15 March, Oscar Whisky was moved up in distance to contest the World Hurdle over three miles at Cheltenham.
 He was made the 4/1 second favourite behind Big Buck's, who was attempting to win the race for the fourth consecutive year.
 He tracked the favourite for much of the race but weakened in the closing stages and finished fifth behind Big Buck's, beaten thirteen lengths by the winner.
 In April, Oscar Whisky was matched against the 2012 Champion Hurdler Rock On Ruby and the 2011 Triumph Hurdle winner Zarkandar as he attempted to win his second Aintree Hurdle.
 He tracked the leader Rock On Ruby before taking the lead after the second last.
-As in 2011, Thousand Stars emerged as his most serious challenger, and as in the previous year, Oscar Whisky prevailed by a neck after a prolonged struggle.
+In 2011, Thousand Stars emerged as his most serious challenger, and as in the previous year, Oscar Whisky prevailed by a neck after a prolonged struggle.